software-students-spring2025/web-app/README.md

 - Passwords should be properly hashed in a production environment
 - Environment variables should be properly secured

-### Development and Extending

-To extend the application:

-1. Add new routes in the appropriate blueprint files
-2. Create new templates in the templates directory
-3. Update the data models in models.py as needed
-4. Add new static assets in the static directory

 ## Task Boards

 [Link to our project task board](https://github.com/orgs/software-students-spring2025/projects/1)